csb6/tk-code/readme.md

 The aim to to replicate VS Code's abilities to the point where even VS Code extensions can be added and used unaltered.
 However, this feature is not yet implemented.

 Please remember that this is a prototype application.
-Use with caution; there may be bugs!!!!!!
+Use with caution; there may be bugs!